fullsmartdev/React-Native-Elements/docs/avatar.md

 ### `title`

-Renders title in the placeholder
+Renders title in the avatar

 |  Type  | Default |
 | :----: | :-----: |